williamfiset/Algorithms/README.md

 # Contributing

 This repository is contribution friendly :smiley:.
-See the [Wiki](https://github.com/williamfiset/Algorithms/wiki) for instructions on how to contribute code.
+If you're an algorithms enthusiast (like me!) and want to add or improve an algorithm your contribution is welcome!
+Please be sure to checkout the [Wiki](https://github.com/williamfiset/Algorithms/wiki) for instructions.

 # License

 This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
 In short, this means you are free to use this software in any personal, open-source or commercial projects.
 Attribution is optional but appreciated.